GDAP Studio

 • Platform: Unity

-The ELC project is a a narrative-based puzzle-platformer requested by the English Language Center.
+The ELC project is a narrative-based puzzle-platformer requested by the English Language Center.
 The goal with this project was to provide a virtual tour that would guide an international student from their arrival at the Philadelphia International Airport, through the city transportation, all the way until they reached the check in for their dorm.
 The project was based off of an existing prototype the studio designed using a click and drag word mechanic where you could drag actions onto objects and characters to make that action happen.
-Development for this project faced a few delays due to level design and narrative design taking longer than expected.
-This presented a unique opportunity to really focus the team's energy on refining the mechanics and creating multifaceted assets while we worked out the decisions necessary to be able to begin making the four unique levels we ended up creating.